 History of HBCUs

-Historically Black Colleges and Universities (HBCUs) were established in the South and East Coast of the United States in the 19th century, to provide undergraduate and graduate level educational opportunities to people of African descent.
-Black students were unwelcome at existing public and private institutions of higher education, even after the passing of specific legislation resulting in a lack of higher education opportunities.
+Historically Black Colleges and Universities (HBCUs) were established in the South and on the East Coast of the United States in the 19th century, to provide both undergraduate and graduate level educational opportunities to people of African descent.
+Black students were unwelcome at universities in the US, resulting in a lack of higher education opportunities.

 What is an HBCU?